bsnes-emu/bsnes/docs/guides/import.md

 or it can be `%LOCALAPPDATA%\icarus\firmware` (on Windows) or `~/.local/share/icarus/firmware/` (on Linux).

-When icarus imports a game that requires firmware it tries to guess which firmware that game needs, but it does not always guess correctly.
+If the easy approach doesn't work for a particular game, it may be because icarus has incorrectly guessed which firmware that game needs.
-To ensure icarus uses specific firmware with a specific game, you must first combine the game data and the firmware into a single file.
+To ensure icarus uses specific firmware with a specific game, you must combine the game data and the firmware into a single file.
 For example,
 let's say you want to import *Super Bases Loaded 2* for the Super Famicom, which is stored in the file `sbl2.sfc`